nourddine-benyahya/Get_next_line/README.md

 ### File Descriptors:

+#### What is a File Descriptor?
+How do we interact with Linux Filesystem via file descriptors?

+A file descriptor represents an open file.
+It is a unique number assigned by the operating system to each file.
+It is an abstraction for working with files.
+We need to use file descriptors to read from or write to files in our program.
+Each process maintains its own file descriptor table.

+The diagram below shows the layered architecture in Linux filesystem.
+Let’s take process 1234 as an example.

+IMAGE

+🔹 In User Space
+When we open a file called “fileA.txt” in Process 1234, we get file descriptor fd1, which is equal to 3.
+We can then pass the file descriptor to other functions to write data to the file.

+🔹 In Kernel Space
+In Linux kernel, there is a process table to maintain the data for the processes.
+Each process has an entry in the table.
+Each process maintains a file descriptor table, with file descriptors as its indices.
+Notice that file descriptors 0,1 and 2 are reserved in each file descriptor table to represent stdin, stdout, and stderr.

+The file pointer points to an entry in the open file table, which has information about open files across all processes.
+Multiple file descriptors can point to the same file table entry.
+For example, file descriptor 0, 1 and 2 points to the same open file table entry.

+Since different open file table entries can represent the same file, it is a waste of resources to store the file static information so many times.
+We need another abstraction layer called ‘vnode table’ to store the static data.

+In each file table entry, there is a vnode pointer, which points to an entry in vnode table.
+The static information includes file type, function pointers, reference counts, inode etc. inode describes a physical object in the filesystem.

+🔹 In Filesystem
+The inode array element stores the actual file information, including permission mode, owners, timestamps, etc. inode also points to the data blocks stored in the filesystem.

+Over to you: When we close a file in a program, do you know which entries are deleted in these data structures?

 - Unique integers that represent open files or other I/O resources.
 - Used for reading, writing, and manipulating data within files.
 - Explore more: